 - Students may be dropped off at school beginning at 7:15 a.m. when there is student supervision provided.
 If parents wish to drop off their students before 7:15 a.m., before school supervision rates will apply.
 (See Financial Guidelines → Other Fees) Please contact the office in advance to coordinate these details with the school. - Students are not allowed in the building before the 7:35 a.m. bell unless given permission by the faculty members at the main doors to be able to use the bathroom. - After-school student supervision will include students who have not been picked up on time.
 Students who are late being picked up (more than 20 minutes past the designated pick-up time based on the school's bell system) due to unavoidable delays will be escorted to after school childcare where they will be supervised by a CCA staff member.
 A fee will be charged for after school supervision (See Financial Guidelines → Other Fees).
 This emergency supervision is ONLY available for unavoidable delays until 5 p.m. on Monday, Tuesday, Thursday, and Friday.
-For unavoidable delays on Wednesdays, this after-school emergency supervision is available until 2:30 p.m. - Students who are staying after school for reasons that are not school related must be with an adult who oversees the activity and must have a note from parents indicating they have given permission by completing the Dismissal Afterschool Form. - Secondary students must exit the school campus and not be on the school premises if they are waiting for late rides.
-Students cannot stand outside the school gate or wait in the school parking lots.
-Students who are found waiting for late rides but still on school premises will be escorted to the afterschool waiting area and charged.
+For unavoidable delays on Wednesdays, this after-school emergency supervision is available until 2:30 p.m. - Students who are staying after school for reasons that are not school related must be with an adult who oversees the activity.
+Parents must indicate this by completing the Dismissal Afterschool Form. - Students cannot stand outside the school gate or wait in the school parking lots.
+Students who are found waiting for late rides but still on school premises will be escorted to the afterschool waiting area and be charged.